Water Source Heat Pumps UK Explained

 Water Source vs Ground Source vs Air Source

 For most UK homes, air source or ground source will be the practical choice.
-Water source is a premium option for properties with the right natural resources and owners willing to navigate the regulatory process.
+Water source is a premium option for properties with the right natural resources.
+See how all types compare in our heat pump vs gas boiler guide.

 Frequently Asked Questions